motunrayokoyejo/motunrayokoyejo/README.md

 ### Hi there 👋
- I'm a Data Analyst and Technical Writer from Lagos,Nigeria, I'm currently trying to get better at Software Engineering.
+ I'm a Developer, Data Analyst and Technical Writer from Lagos,Nigeria, I'm currently trying to get better at Software Engineering.
 I'm passionate about learning, sharing knowledge and writing.

 - 🌱 I’m currently learning Javascript.
 - 👯 I’m looking to collaborate on Software Development, Machine Learning and Technical Writing